-The contraceptive table contains entries for 15 contraceptive methods, and for each entry gives information relating to knowledge of the method, ever use of the method, and knowledge of a source for the method and problems related to using the method.
+The contraceptive table contains entries for 15 contraceptive methods, and for each entry gives information relating to knowledge of the method, ever use of the method, and knowledge of a source for the method.
 Entries 1 to 12 are standard but entries 13 to 15 are used for country-specific methods.
 The methods relating to each entry are as follows: